 - Provide one-on-one technical assistance to cohort members.

 - Work with participant farmers to determine if their project would benefit from NE-DBIC grant funds to implement project activities.
 If so, support farms or processors in developing a grant plan and application for funds.

 - Communicate and coordinate with other contracted service providers awarded through this bid.

-Contractors will have the flexibility to work with dairy farmers of any scale, type of dairy animal, certification status, and current condition of the farm.
-Each farmer will receive a mixture of one-on-one and group business and technical assistance over 18-22 months.
-Once a farmer has developed a plan with the Contractor, they will be eligible to apply for grant funds through NE-DBIC to assist in making necessary improvements to increase the likelihood of a successful and sustained farm management improvements.
+Contractors will have the flexibility to work with dairy farmers or processors of any scale, type of dairy animal, type of products produced, certification status, and current condition of the farm.
+Each participant will receive a mixture of one-on-one and group business and technical assistance over 18-24 months.

 Contracts will be issued for up to $150,000.

 How to Submit a Proposal

 - Review the full Request for Proposals (RFP) for complete details on eligible projects/applicants and the full proposal process.